An Inch of Space…. Is Worth A Thousand Pieces of Gold

 She knows exactly what she wants for the new place and how she wants it to look.

-In her current home she had to adapt and make the most of a poor situations.
-With this new home she is can now make considered design choices – where she couldn’t before.
+In her current home she had to adapt and make the most of what is a very poor situation.
+In her new home she is in now in a position to make considered design choices.

-In her head she carries a sense of the new space and compares it to where she lives now.
+She carries a sense of the new space in her head and compares it to where she lives now.

 She has seen a sofa that would be perfect for the new place – but her husband is not so keen.
-Perhaps more cautious about spending, he is somewhat worried she is getting carried away.
+He is perhaps more cautious about spending and somewhat worried she is getting carried away.

-It is a visible connection to ancestors and deeper traditional cultural views.
+This is a visible connection to their ancestors that reflects an important and deep traditional cultural worldview.
 Before they move, the mother declares she will consult the almanac for an auspicious day.

 “So we can have peace in our hearts.”

-This home is a high-density, highly compromised space.
+Their home is a typical high-density, highly compromised space.
 As the son points out: ‘ only the sleeping area is not occupied‘.

 For 14 years the Yung family have been living in this 320sq feet flat.